Backbase/backbase.github.io/_posts/2023-06-26-angular-standalone-components.md

 1. Run `ng generate @angular/core:standalone` to convert all components, directives and pipes to standalone.
 All the files are converted and migrated to use standalone features.

 2. Run `ng generate @angular/core:standalone` again to remove unnecessary NgModule classes.
-Empty `NgModules` are searched for removed them from the application.
+Empty `NgModules` are searched for removed them from the app.

 3. Run `ng generate @angular/core:standalone` a third time to bootstrap the project using standalone APIs.
-The schematics change how the application is bootstrapped in the `main.ts` file.
+The schematics change how the app is bootstrapped in the `main.ts` file.

+_**Note:**_

+* `ng generate @angular/core:standalone` should be executed at the root of the project.
-_**Note:**_ To avoid any breaking changes to an application with the standalone feature, in Angular, most of the `NgModule` or other files, so you might have to remove and migrated some of the files manually.
+* To avoid any breaking changes to an app with the standalone feature, in Angular, most of the `NgModule` or other files, so you might have to remove and migrated some of the files manually.

 ## Migrate a component manually
 The steps below shows how to migrate an existing component to a standalone component